setheliot/eks_auto_mode/docs/known_issues.md

 ```
 #### Cause

-Although the EKS Cluster deployment was completed, Terraform attempted to create these resources before all cluster functionality was available.
+Although the EKS Cluster deployment is completed, Terraform attempted to create these resources before all cluster functionality is available.
 In this case, it could have been due to RBAC Role Bindings not yet being completed.

 #### How to fix